Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/texture_paint/tools.rst

    Allows the use of a gradient to fill the image.

-   To apply the gradient with the *Fill* brush click :kbd:`LMB` and drag to define the gradient line, or radius if a radial gradient is used (see *Gradient Fill Mode*).
+   To apply the gradient with the *Fill* brush click :kbd:`LMB` and drag to define the gradient line, or radius if a radial gradient is used (depending on the *Gradient Fill Mode*).

    Gradient Colors
       The :ref:`ui-color-ramp-widget` to define the gradient colors.